algosup/2023-2024-project-3-virtual-processor-team-3/FunctionalSpecifications.md

 #### ➭ <ins>2.2.1 Vision</ins>

-We will create a virtual processor in C named NAME, and an easy to use assembly language to run on it. \
+We will create a virtual processor in C named ALGORISK, and an easy to use assembly language to run on it. \
 The goal is to make programming and computer science more accessible to everyone. \
 We want beginners to learn how a computer works at a low level, without being disgusted with too complex and specific instructions.